Oxford, Mississippi

 Purchasing the land from a Chickasaw, pioneers founded Oxford in 1837.
 In 1841, the Mississippi State Legislature selected it as the site of the state's first university, Ole Miss.
 Oxford is also the hometown of Nobel Prize-winning novelist William Faulkner, and served as the inspiration for his fictional Jefferson in Yoknapatawpha County.
 Lucius Quintus Cincinnatus Lamar, who served as a US Supreme Court Justice and Secretary of the Interior, also lived and is buried in Oxford.

-As of the 2020 US Census, the population was 25,416.
+At the 2020 US Census, the population was 25,416.

 History

+19th century

 Oxford and Lafayette County were formed from lands ceded by the Chickasaw people in the Treaty of Pontotoc Creek in 1832.
 The county was organized in 1836, and in 1837 three pioneers—John Martin, John Chisom, and John Craig—purchased land from Hoka, a female Chickasaw landowner, as a site for the town.
 They named it "Oxford", intending to promote it as a center of learning in the Old Southwest.
 In 1841, the Mississippi legislature selected Oxford as the site of the state university, which opened in 1848.
+Union Female College opened there in 1853.

 During the American Civil War, Oxford was occupied by Union Army troops under Generals Ulysses S. Grant and William T. Sherman in 1862; in 1864 Major General Andrew Jackson Smith burned the buildings in the town square, including the county courthouse.
 In the postwar Reconstruction era, the town recovered slowly, aided by federal judge Robert Andrews Hill, who secured funds to build a new courthouse in 1872.

-During this period many African American freedmen moved from farms into town and established a neighborhood known as "Freedmen Town", where they built houses, businesses, churches and schools, and exercised all the rights of citizenship.
+During this period many African American freedmen moved from farms into town and established a neighborhood known as "Freedmen Town", where they built houses, businesses, churches and schools, and exercised all the rights of U.S. citizenship.
 Even after Mississippi disenfranchised most African Americans in the 1890 Constitution of Mississippi, they continued to build their lives in the face of discrimination.

+20th century

 During the Civil Rights Movement, Oxford drew national attention in the Ole Miss riot of 1962.
 State officials, including Governor Ross Barnett, prevented James Meredith, an African American, from enrolling at the University of Mississippi, even after the federal courts had ruled that he be admitted.
 Following secret face-saving negotiations with Barnett, President John F. Kennedy ordered 127 U.S. Marshals, 316 deputized U.S. Border Patrol agents and 97 federalized Federal Bureau of Prisons officers to accompany Meredith.
 Thousands of armed "volunteers" flowed into the Oxford area.
 Meredith traveled to Oxford under armed guard to register, but riots by segregationists broke out in protest of his admittance.

 That night, cars were burned, federal law enforcement were pelted with rocks, bricks and small arms fire, and university property was damaged by 3,000 rioters.
 Two civilians were killed by gunshot wounds, and the riot spread into adjacent areas of the city of Oxford.
 Order was finally restored to the campus with the early morning arrival of 3,000 nationalized Mississippi National Guard and federal troops, who camped in the city.